title

 previous | next

-Weimar Republic and Adolf Hitler, to 1928
+Germany and Adolf Hitler to 1928

 The rise in number of Jews in Germany was a recent development, coming soon after 1880 with a migration from Eastern Europe into Central and Western Europe and the United States.
 These migrants went mainly to big cities, and in Germany's big cities they became highly visible, some of them rising in trade and commerce, in the professions, including journalism, and in cultural pursuits.